 PRF (second-generation PRP) is used to address poor skin texture and tone, acne, scarring, and assist in rejuvenating the skin.
 PRF releases growth factors up to one week versus PRP which releases growth factors for only few hours.
 This means that PRF could have better longer-term benefits.
 The growth factors are what stimulate the stem cells to improve collagen and elastin in the skin.
 The platelets in PRF are thought to be more robust than those in PRP, and to therefore promote faster healing.

-The prepared PRF is immediately ready for injection into the face to fill facial folds and wrinkles, to plump the hollows under the eyes and dark circles, and to improve skin tone and texture through RF Microneedling.
+The prepared PRF is immediately ready for injection into the face to fill facial folds and wrinkles, to plump the hollows under the eyes, and to improve skin tone and texture through RF Microneedling.
 The PRF can also be injected into the scalp to aid with hair restoration and growth or utilized in conjunction.

 The prepared PRF is utilized immediately

 - as an add-on to RF Microneedling (collagen induction therapy) to rejuvenate the skin by improving tone and texture.

 - as in injection similar to dermal fillers and neurotoxins.